andizq/sf3dmodels/README.md

 Installation process
 --------------------

-ownload the package folder and place it in your prefered location :open_file_folder:.
+Download the package folder and place it in your prefered location :open_file_folder:.
 Then, modify the Python Module Search Path in your shell startup file as follows:

 #### for Bash shell (sh):